LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 -  networking.k8s.io

-   -  Ingress = Manage external access to a pod based on an existing Service.
+   -  Ingress = Manage external access to a Pod based on an existing Service.
    -  IngressClass = Configure the Ingress controller back-end.

 Workloads